balive053/algorithms_and_data_structures/README.md

 # algorithms_and_data_structures
-Storage bay for default algorithms and data structures to use as a base in other models.
+Storage bay for default algorithms and data structures to use as a base in other tools.

 <b>Current contents:</b><br>
 <i>Linked List</i><br>